iamrmrishan/Thanos-Snap/README.md

 ## Run the Application
-Open snap.html with any internet browser.
+Open snap.html with any internet browser(recommend Firefox).
 (Tested with Google Chrome, Firefox and Opera Browser)